Meet Our Staff

 Director of Community Programs and Communications

-Originally from Havertown, Alanna has been a volunteer for the Irish Immigration Center (and now IDC) for many years and is thrilled to officially join the team.
+Originally from the 33rd county of Havertown, Alanna was a volunteer for the Irish Immigration Center for many years and is thrilled to officially be part the team.

 Alanna spent many summers in County Antrim with her Granny, aunts, uncles, and cousins.
 After graduating from Bishop Shanahan High School, Alanna earned a bachelor’s degree in food marketing from Saint Joseph’s University.